 Our bodies are supported by the skeletal system, which consists of between 206 and 213 bones in an adult human body, which are all connected by tendons, ligaments and cartilage, according to the journal StatPearls.
 As infants, humans have 270 bones, before some fuse together during growth.
 The skeleton not only helps us move, but it's also involved in the production of blood cells and the storage of calcium.
 The teeth are also part of the skeletal system, but they aren't considered bones.

 The urinary system helps eliminate a waste product called urea from the body, which is produced when certain foods are broken down.
 The whole system includes two kidneys, two ureters, the bladder, two sphincter muscles and the urethra.
 Urine produced by the kidneys travels down the ureters to the bladder, and exits the body through the urethra.

 The skin, or integumentary system, is the body's largest organ.
 It protects us from the outside world, and is our first defense against bacteria, viruses and other pathogens.
 Our skin also helps regulate body temperature and eliminate waste through perspiration.
 In addition to skin, the integumentary system includes hair and nails.

-- Each day, the kidneys process about 200 quarts (50 gallons) of blood to filter out about 2 quarst of waste and water
+- Each day, the kidneys process about 200 quarts (50 gallons) of blood to filter out about 2 quarts of waste and water.

 - Adults excrete about a quarter and a half (1.42 liters) of urine each day.